 Yep.
 It’s December.
 The last month of the year, and goodness this year has flown by!
-Fall Quarter is almost over, finals are looming large in the sight of students, and the holiday season is in full swing.
-Christmas music accosts us in every conceivable establishment, advertisements for 30% off store-wide are plastered across billboards and blanket the airwaves, red buckets and panhandlers are posted up on every corner, light displays compete for best in show.
+Fall Quarter is over, finals are fading from the sight of students, and the holiday season is in full swing.
+Traffic is excruciating and rage-inducing.
+Christmas music accosts us in every conceivable establishment, advertisements for 50% off store-wide are plastered across billboards and blanket the airwaves, red buckets and panhandlers are posted up on every corner, light displays compete for best in show.

 For some, the holiday season is soul-crushingly depressing, especially if you identify as a member of the LGBTQ+ community.
 The holidays can be a painful reminder of the family we’ve lost, simply for being our authentic selves.
 Many queer and trans people have bitter, uncomfortable, estranged relationships with their genetic families.
 It seems the more open we are about our identities, the more persecution we experience from family members.
 Even for those who are still welcome in the homes of their relatives, years of hurtful behavior, homophobic comments and mis-gendering from family members makes the very idea of being around said relatives dread-filled and intolerable.
 Oftentimes, it is simply easier and less traumatic to spend the holidays alone.